gulzarsingh12/k8s-prep-notes/cks/system-hardening.md

 update `/etc/ssh/sshd_config` with `PermitRootLogin no' and `PasswordAuthentication no`

-to first login with certificate use `ssh-keygen -t rsa`
+to first login with certificate use `ssh-keygen -t rsa` to generate key and then `ssh-copy-id john@node01` to copy the ssh public key to server.